Meta-Reinforcement Learning for Building Energy Management System: Experiment

 \subsection{Experiment Results}

-The main goal of these experiments is to test the consistency of results with the algorithm motivation.
 We train and evaluate our control solution on randomly new selected buildings sets, and then repeat the experiment in building clusters in four climate zones.
+The control is performed for each building individually.
+We train the meta-learner of each climate zone separately.

-The parameters $\theta$ and $\phi$ are initialized by sampling from a uniform distribution.
-We report the average cost of our approach in comparison to other baselines in Table 1, the cost is defined as the total non-negative net electricity consumption of the whole neighbourhood \cite{vazquez2019citylearn}.
+Tab. \ref{table-summary} and \ref{table-split} show that \Name performs best on all metrics given the limited training episode.
+We report the average cost of our approach in comparison to other baselines in Tab. \ref{table-summary}, the cost is defined as the total non-negative net electricity consumption of the whole neighbourhood \cite{vazquez2019citylearn}.
 Considering the multi-metric have different timescale and measurements, each algorithm is evaluated on the testing set after one entire simulation episode.
 For control strategies with stochasticity, we report the mean and standard deviation of the cost over 5 random seeds.
 Most likely, since the cost is evaluated over the entire episode, the variance is small.
+From Tab. \ref{table-summary}, our approach consistently outperforms all our baselines.
+On average, we achieved a 5.45\% reduction in average cost, compared to the benchmark RBC.
+The pattern of the costs are consistent among four climate zones, indicating that our approach is robust to different climates.
+The breakdown of the overall cost of our approach by individual objectives after the entire episode is shown in Tab. \ref{table-split}.
+Note that, the improvement is calculated by comparing with the best baseline.
+Our approach performs particularly well in reducing ramping, average daily peak demand, annual peak demand and net electricity consumption, by 6.01\%, 13.58\%, 3.80\% and 2.02\% respectively.
+The 1-load factor is also better than others to remain a balanced load in the power grid.